TBSC Principal and Trainers

 Ted began sailing, aged 8, on a 'Hornet’ and has worked for the past 40 years teaching a whole range of adventure sports to young people and adults.
 For many years he ran a commercial waterfront on the French coast with over 100 people afloat at any one time.
 More recently he has worked as a powerboat trainer, activities developer to Centre Parks and as CEO for the ‘Morning Star Trust’; a Christian sail training charity taking young people to sea on a 62' Gaff Ketch.
 Ted has recently retired as an RYA Senior Sailing instructor holding keel boat, multi-hull and performance endorsements, although he occasionally comes out of retirement as an assistant instructor for our Centre and is the Club's Chief Powerboat Instructor, bringing his many years of experience to our team.

-A member of TBSC for more than 20 years Barry is the club Training Principal and one of our four RYA Powerboat Instructors.
+A member of TBSC for more than 20 years Barry is one of our four RYA Powerboat Instructors.
 Having first learnt to sail in the early 90s on dinghies and yachts he nowadays enjoys nothing more than a lazy afternoon cruise along the coast in company with friends from the club (invariably ending up at a favourite beachside watering hole!) and at weekends, when the conditions are right, you’ll more often than not find him careering round the bay on his ‘probably too quick for him’ and occasionaly upright Formula 18 racing catamaran.
 Well, someone’s got to do it!

 James joined TBSC in 1999 as a family member at the tender age of eight and over the years he enjoyed taking out the family's Swallow, Topper and Pico dinghies throughout the summer holidays.
 After moving away and then eventually returning to Tankerton in 2015 with a PB2 ticket gained elsewhere he took the helm of the Support Boat while helping out his father Colin carry out a volunteer duty.
 Once ashore, then Vice Commodore Mike Coleman intimated a need for more RIB Helms at TBSC, and James gladly committed to provide fleet support until the end of the month; five years later he's still here, operating as Senior RIB Helm whenever he can.
 He gained a Safety Boat qualification from our RTC in 2018 and became one of four Powerboat Instructors in 2019.
 He has an interest in safety on and off the water, piqued in his career in the utilities industry.
 He is a member of IOSH, holding their 'Managing Safely' qualification, and in 2019 gained his NEBOSH National General Certificate, both of which are beneficial in maintaining a support service in a growing and ever-changing club.
 He finds looking after sailors of all abilities on the water very rewarding, particularly likes 'extracurricular' long cruises to further destinations, and loves being out in choppy and windy weather the most - with big enough waves to catch some air!